 - Whole Wheat Flour - Aashirwad Brand Select Atta available in the Indian grocery store works well for Indian Paratha recipes

 - Kale - A perfect recipe to enjoy nutrient-dense superfood kale.
-Simply remove the thick stems and blanch in hot water until its cooked soft
+Simply remove the thick stems and blanch them in hot water until they are cooked soft

 - Potato - Steamed and peeled russet potato.
 Adds a nice texture while helping make the parathas soft

 - Garlic & Green Chili - Freshly pressed garlic and fresh green chili add a lot of flavors and a spicy kick

 - Turmeric - A bright, healing spice that adds a peppery-woody taste and a golden color to the parathas

 - Ajwain - Carom seeds aid in digestion and also add a hint of spice

 - Sesame Seeds - Add a nice crunch and nutrition

 - De-stem the kale leaves and blanch them in hot water.
 Allow the steamed kale to cool down, squeeze out all the water, and chop finely.